 St John and Lazarus Island

 Just 20 minutes by ferry from Marina South Pier, St John and Lazarus islands provide perfect getaways from the city life of Singapore.
-Both islands are connected and it takes around 10 minutes to walk from St John’s to Lazarus Island.
+Both islands are connected and it takes around 10 minutes to walk from St John’s to Lazarus Island on a paved path.
 Our personal favourite is Lazarus Island which is covered by thick vegetation and is an ideal place to spend a day having a picnic or just laze around.
 Since the islands are still not popular in the tourist radar, you may see very few people even on weekends.

 Plan your visit to the island keeping in view the scheduled ferry timings.